 If you have been hurt in a car accident caused by someone else’s negligence in Newport Beach and you’re struggling with mounting medical bills, you should seek legal guidance.
 You shouldn’t have to pay medical bills and other expenses resulting from an accident someone else caused.
 You may have the right to hold the at-fault driver accountable and seek financial compensation for your losses.

 At Sam & Ash Injury Law, we know that medical treatment after a serious auto accident can be costly and put your future in jeopardy.
-Our Newport Beach personal injury attorneys can gather evidence to build a case and show how another driver is financially liable for your medical costs and other losses.
+Our Newport Beach car accident attorneys can gather evidence to build a case and show how another driver is financially liable for your medical costs and other losses.
 We’ll fight for the full and fair compensation you need so you can get your life back on track.

 You shouldn’t have to worry about paying bills from an accident that wasn’t your fault.
 Our respected legal team has recovered more than $400 million for accident victims throughout California and Nevada.
 Contact an attorney who cares in Newport Beach today for a free case review.
 We are ready to put our experience and resources to work for you.